 - Fullmetal Alchemist

-- Black Hayate → Riza Hawkeye.
+- Riza Hawkeye's dog Black Hayate.
 Like his master, he is quiet, cute, and has a whole lot of persistence and courage packed into a small frame (witness his attack on Gluttony when the latter has Riza cornered).

 - Puu from YuYu Hakusho (→ Yusuke).
 Justified because he is a representation of Yusuke's soul or 'inner self'.
-Yusuke is a deliquent and Puu is an affectionate stuffed animal.
+Yusuke is a delinquent and Puu is an affectionate stuffed animal.

 - Maya from Azumanga Daioh, though he shows up much later in the series than most (→ Sakaki)